-I have been so impressed with the students, postdocs, and visiting scholars that have been part of our research team over the years.
-This current cohort outlined below is no exception!
-You can see the our Great Lakes and coastal marine projects here.
+I have been so impressed with the students, postdocs, visiting scholars, and research associates that have been part of our research team over the years.
+You can see our Great Lakes and coastal marine projects here.

 PostDocs and Visitors: